WillAbides/release-train/README.md

 ### release_tag

 The tag of the new release.
 Empty if no release is called for.

+### change_level

+The level of change in the release.
+Either "major", "minor", "patch" or "no change".

+### created_tag

+Whether a tag was created.
+Either "true" or "false".

+### created_release

+Whether a release was created.
+Either "true" or "false".
 <!--- end action doc --->